Cryptocurrency at Wealthfront

 Can I own cryptocurrency directly through Wealthfront?

-No. At this time, we only offer exposure to cryptocurrency through unit investment trusts (UITs).
+No. At this time, we only offer exposure to cryptocurrency through statutory trusts.
 You can’t own individual coins or add coins to a crypto wallet.
 We offer cryptocurrency as a diversification asset within a long-term investment strategy, not as a short-term investment or form of payment.

 Why can’t cryptocurrency exceed 10% of my total portfolio value?